ACAN

 Overview

-ACAN partners with trusted businesses by providing them the ability to create events and sell event passes within the app ecosystem.
-This provides revenue opportunity to bring in customers and capitalize on popular days of the week.
+ACAN partners with selected businesses by providing them the ability to create events and sell event passes within the app ecosystem.

+ACAN, an early-stage app in the hospitality industry, provides revenue opportunity to businesses by co-sponsoring events during popular days of the week.
 Through curated partnerships, how might we connect people in their 20s & 30s to local city events?

 Rebuilding the app from the ground up, I led the design of their mobile and web app bridging the customer and business experience between Customers, Business Owners, and System Admin.
-The app is estimated to publicly launch in October 2025.

 What's the issue?